KishSan/mk39-speech-recognition/README.md

 Due to the nature of the project, the framework was stripped down to only contain necessary modules for this application.
 Features including:
 * English speech recognition
-* Servo control using LEDC
+* Servo control using LEDC (8 channels)
+    * MCPWM implementation has been removed but can be used for additional channels if needed.
 * Addressable LED control using RMT drivers

 The final revision of this code base was tested on both the ESP32-S3 N8R8 and ESP32-S3 N16R8 modules.
 Different variations will need to be configured in the SDK using the menuconfig option.